lcawood/Museum-Data-Pipeline/README.md

 # Museum-Data-Pipeline-Project
-Project to produce a live dashboard given data from a museum and its exhibitions
+This is a project to produce a live dashboard to help visualise trends in data collected from a museum about their exhibitions and frequencies of assistance and emergency requests.
+The idea here is that a live dashboard would help to allow staff at the museum better allocate resources and make improvements to existing exhibitions based on feedback received.